wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 Wazuh dashboard
 ===============

-The Wazuh dashboard is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
+Wazuh dashboard is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It is also used for the management and monitoring of the Wazuh infrastructure.
-From the Wazuh dashboard, identity and access management can be controlled by creating and managing users and assigning roles as needed.
+System managers can create, manage users, and assign roles as needed from the Wazuh dashboard.

 Data visualization, mining, and analysis
 ----------------------------------------

-Wazuh provides out-of-the-box dashboards, allowing you to seamlessly navigate through the user interface.
-Users can quickly visualize security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, and regulatory compliance data, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards.
-Users are able to explore the alerts at the Wazuh cluster level and on a specific agent.
+Wazuh provides out-of-the-box dashboards, allowing you to easily navigate the user interface.
+It enables users to visualize security events, detect vulnerable applications, file integrity monitoring data, configuration assessment results, and cloud infrastructure monitoring events.
+Users can also explore the alerts at the Wazuh cluster level on a specific agent and work with regulatory compliance data, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards.

 Moreover, the application is flexible and allows users to create their own visualizations and dashboards.
 With Wazuh data visualization customization, users get enhanced infrastructure visibility according to the environment's needs.